Steve Prefontaine: University of Oregon (1969–1973)

-Steve Prefontaine decided to enroll at the University of Oregon to train under coach Bill Bowerman (who in 1964 co-founded Blue Ribbon Sports, later to become known as Nike).
-He won four 5,000-meter titles in track three times in a row.
+Prefontaine decided to enroll at the University of Oregon to train under coach Bill Bowerman, the co-founder of Nike.
+He won the 5,000-meter title four times in a row.
 At this time, he suffered only two more defeats in college (both in the mile), winning three Division I NCAA Cross Country Championships and four straight three-mile/5000-meter titles in track.
 He was a member of the Pi Kappa Alpha fraternity.

 Prefontaine became known as a very aggressive front runner, insisting on going out hard from the start and not relinquishing leads, reminiscent of the renowned 1956 Olympic gold medalist Vladimir Kuts, another famous front runner at 5,000 meters.
-Prefontaine said, "No one will ever win a 5,000 meter race by running an easy first two miles.
+Prefontaine said, "No one will ever win a 5,000-meter race by running an easy first two miles.
 Not against me."
 He would later state, "I am going to work so that it's a pure guts race.
-In the end, if it is, I'm the only one that can win it".
+In the end, if it is, I'm the only one that can win it."
 Along with his reputation for leading early instead of pacing himself until the last lap, Prefontaine had tremendous leg speed; his career-best for the mile (3:54.6) was only 3.5 seconds off the world record at the time.

-A local celebrity, chants of "Pre!
+A local celebrity, Prefontaine was frequently met with chants of "Pre!
 Pre!
-Pre!" became a frequent feature at Hayward Field, a place where famous runners ran.
-Fans liked to wear T-shirts that read "LEGEND" or "GO PRE", though there was one instance where a group of fans jokingly put on shirts that read "STOP PRE".
+Pre!" at Hayward Field, a place where famous runners ran.
+Fans liked to wear T-shirts that read "LEGEND" or "GO PRE", though there was one instance where a group of fans jokingly put on shirts that read "STOP PRE."
 Prefontaine found humor in the shirts and, when offered, decided to wear one for his victory lap.
 Prefontaine rapidly gained national attention and appeared on the cover of Sports Illustrated at age 19 in June 1970.
 He was on the cover of Track and Field News's November 1969 issue.